Haverhill A (next to Campus Safety) 562.907.4239 562.907.4218 (fax) counselingcenter@whittier.edu

 Outside of the office, Kenric enjoys online gaming, basketball, weight-lifting/exercise, mindfulness mediation and watching scary movies.

 Melissa (she/her/hers) is a fourth-year doctoral student at Biola University, where she also previously completed her Master’s degree in Clinical Psychology.
 Melissa was born and raised in Orange County, California.
-She considers herself “half” of a first generation, given that one of her parents is an immigrant and understands the academic pressures that may be placed on college students who have immigrant parents.
+She identifies as Mexican-American, and understands the challenges that come with addressing mental health in the context of Latine cultures.

 Melissa personally understands the challenges of transitioning to college as she began her undergrad at a private university - staying for only 3 weeks before transferring to a community college (for 6 years) and returning to a state college to complete her Bachelor’s degree.
 Throughout this process, Melissa changed her major 3 times and struggled to make meaningful relationships.
 As a member of the Student Counseling Center team at Whittier College, Melissa is committed to actively listening and helping each student flourish.
 She strives to create a healthy, safe, and empathic space for students as they navigate college transitions and complexities and integrates therapeutic techniques from various modalities such as Cognitive Behavioral Therapy, Accelerated Experiential Dynamic Psychotherapy, and Time-Limited Dynamic Psychotherapy to help students meet their wellness goals.